 e.
 Look at the fish over all.
 Make sure the fish doesn't have any signs of parasites (ick, anchor worm, etc.) or any type of disease (fungus, fin rot, etc.).
 These can generally be identified by white spots, white fuzzy patches, red spots or red streaks.

 f.
 Once you have chosen your fish, make sure the pet store places the goldfish in a plastic bag, then in a brown paper bag, so the fish will not get stressed out by seeing what is going on around it.
 When you get the fish home to its tank, make sure you float the bag in the tank for 5 minutes so that the fish will get used to the temperature in your tank without stressing out the fish.
-After floating the bag in the tank for 5 minutes, open the bag and slowly let the water from your tank enter the bag and let the bag again float for about a minute.
-Then let the goldfish out and keep a close eye on the goldfish during the quarantine process to see if there are any problems with the goldfish.
+After floating the bag in the tank for 5 minutes, open the bag and add some water from your tank into the bag and let the bag again float for about a minute.
+Try to not get any water from the fish bag into the tank as you dont know what is in that water.
+Then let the goldfish out, with either your hands, a net or a contanier and keep a close eye on the goldfish during the quarantine process to see if there are any problems with the goldfish.

-There are many prepared foods out there for your goldfish and everyone has their favorites.
-If you're going to feed you goldfish any pellet or flake food, please soak them in water from the tank for at least one minute prior to feeding.
-Un-soaked food will expand in the stomach (just like if you ate rice or bread) and the goldfish will eventually get swim bladder disease (sometimes irreversibly) and will not be able to eat and swim correctly.
-Fish should also be fed food that sinks and does not float for this same reason.
+9. There are many prepared foods out there for your goldfish and everyone has their favorites.
+Duckweed is one of the best kinds of foods you can give your goldfish.
+Its highly nutritious and helps to keep their digestive track going smooth.
 Make sure to choose foods that are high in protein and low in fillers.
 Goldfish also need to be fed a variety of fresh fruits and steamed vegetables for full, proper nutrition.
-Feed your fish once every day; what they can eat in 1 - 2 minutes or the food will spoil the tank.
-Goldfish should also be fasted one day a week.
+Feed your fish at least once every day; what they can eat in 1-2 minutes or the food will spoil the tank.

 When you have your tank up and running you will need to understand the general rule of cycling the tank.
 You can cycle with or without fish.
 As fish can oftentimes die when you cycle with fish, it is best to do a fishless cycle.
 It is very important to have a tank that is cycled or the fish can get sick or die.
 Please read this link about cycling.
 Cycling a Tank